kdhira/codex/docs/config.md

 ## MCP integration

+Centrally managed deployments can ship read-only overlays that enforce policy and bundled MCP definitions.
+See [Managed configuration](./managed-configuration.md) for overlay-specific workflows and CLI behaviour.

 ### mcp_servers

 You can configure Codex to use [MCP servers](https://modelcontextprotocol.io/about) to give Codex access to external applications, resources, or services.